damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 #### For GitLab BV employees only

 1. [x] _not relevant_ New team member: fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/1mExVeTRn1cd0MtnNuvMSy7UJ8WazI5D6_snq3R6bsmI/viewform)
 This info is needed to get your profile ready with Savvy HR in order to get you your pay slips and other information.
-Next to Savvy, the People Ops team will also get a copy of the form info for your employee file on BambooHR
+Next to Savvy, the People Ops team will also get a copy of the form info for your employee file on BambooHR.

 #### All team members

-1. [x] _not relevant_ New team member: Read the [security handbook](/handbook/security), and please ask questions make sure it is all clear to you.
+1. [x] _not relevant_ New team member: Read the [security handbook](/handbook/security), and please ask questions to make sure it is all clear to you.
 1. [x] _not relevant_ New team member: If you authenticated your GitLab.com account with Google, GitHub, etc. you should either disconnect them or make sure they use two-factor authentication.
 1. [x] _not relevant_ New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
 1. [x] _not relevant_ New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
 Send them to your `@gitlab.com` email.